|

 It’s also said that basil will impact cucumber plants’ growth and yield production.

-Organic mini cucumbers isolated on white background .
+Organic mini cucumbers on a white background.

 Fennel